 Repeating a bassline is extremely common since it is an easy and effective way to make a bassline longer.

 1. The Bassline Rhythm

 Our brains follow the rhythms of basslines easier than those of other higher-pitched instruments.
-Therefore it is most of the time a good idea to give the rhythm of a bassline some extra attention.
-However, this does not mean that you should make it more complicated.
+Therefore it is, most of the time, a good idea to give the rhythm of a bassline some extra attention.
+However, this does not mean that we should make it more complicated.

 An effective (probably the best) method is to copy a rhythm from other elements, for example, a drum rhythm.